Fanfic / Pink Personal Hell And Altering Fate

 - Hikikomori: Dominic is only shown leaving his house to go to school apart from the one occasion where he is apprehensive about Following Pinkie Pie to Equestria.
 Nickel Steel begins as this, flat out being afraid to leave his bedroom unless accompanied by somepony else.
 They get better.

-- Humans Through Pony eyes: Pinkie Pie says humans are like “Minotaurs” and finds the TV so amusing.
+- Humans Through Alien Eyes: Pinkie Pie refers to humans as “Minotaurs” and finds TV amusing.

 - Idiot Ball: Yes, Dominic, great idea to try to wash flour off with WATER.